Religious event row: Delhi Police questions ex-minister Rajendra Pal Gautam | Education

 The BJP has used the issue to attack AAP chief Arvind Kejriwal during the election campaigning in Gujarat and accused him of being ''anti-Hindu''.

 In a letter shared on Twitter, Gautam said he attended the event in his personal capacity and it had nothing to do with his party or the ministry.
-He also lashed out at the BJP for targeting Kejriwal and the Aam Aadmi Party (AAP), alleging the saffron party was doing ''dirty politics'' on the issue.
+He also lashed out at the BJP for targeting Kejriwal and the AAP, alleging the saffron party was doing ''dirty politics'' on the issue.

-Gautam, who was the Minister for Social Welfare, SC and ST, Registrar of Co-operative Societies and Gurdwara Elections, said he is resigning as minister as he does not want his leader or AAP to be in trouble because of him.
+Gautam, who was the minister for social welfare, SC and ST, registrar of co-operative societies and gurdwara elections, said he is resigning as minister as he does not want his leader or the AAP to be in trouble because of him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)